 Cheaper VoIP phones do not work well, if at all, with security systems.
 We have written in depth about this concept in our past post, VoIP is a Poor Choice for Alarm Systems.
 Terms of service from providers like Magic Jack and Vonage will warn against using their service for alarm systems.
 Major telecom providers such as Comcast, Verizon, and Charter are able to control the reliability of their communication through their own equipment.
 So they do have higher reliability than their dirt-cheap competition.
 However, even the better VoIP products still do not create consistent 24/7 service.
 Even if they could, they are still subject to the same weakness of being disabled by simply cutting the wire leading into the building.

 In addition, many cell dialers, such as the one we provide by Alarm.com, also include advance interactive features and turn your security system into a smart home hub.
 Read about 7 Important Security System Add-Ons for Your Smart Home in our past post.
 These features make the system easier to use which usually means you’ll use it more.
-A security system can’t protect you if you don’t arm it.
+A security system can’t alert you to danger if you don’t arm it.

 We often find out that customers are only keeping their home telephone line for their alarm system.
 Not only is cellular communication more reliable than telephone service, the monthly service charges are cheaper than the cost of a telephone line, too!